Lake Wakatipu

 The Glenorchy End

-Beyond Glenorchy, the Dart River valley and the Routeburn Track trailhead are accessible.
-The Routeburn Track is one of New Zealand’s Great Walks (a multi-day hike in the Fiordland-Mount Aspiring wilderness, 32 kilometres one-way, requiring hut booking through the Department of Conservation).
-Paradise, a settlement further up the Dart Valley, is the location for several Lord of the Rings filming sequences and is accessible by 4WD track.
+Glenorchy sits at the lake’s northern end, 45 kilometres from Queenstown along the western shore.
+The drive takes about 45 minutes on a road that becomes increasingly wild.
+Glenorchy is a small farming and outdoor recreation village; beyond it the Dart River valley and the Routeburn Track trailhead are accessible.
+The Routeburn is one of New Zealand’s Great Walks – 32 kilometres one-way through Fiordland-Mount Aspiring wilderness, requiring hut booking through the Department of Conservation.
+The settlement of Paradise further up the Dart Valley served as a filming location for Lord of the Rings sequences.

 Arrowtown

-Arrowtown, 20 kilometres from Queenstown by road, was a gold rush town in the 1860s.
-The main street (Buckingham Street) has well-preserved 19th-century stone buildings, several good restaurants and cafes, and an excellent small museum covering the gold rush and the Chinese miner community that worked the diggings.
-The Chinese settlement ruins on the edge of town are unusual by New Zealand heritage standards – most Chinese miners were excluded from the main settlements at the time, and the preserved remains of their separate community tell an unflattering story about colonial-era racial hierarchy.
-The museum presents this without sanitising.
+Arrowtown, 20 kilometres from Queenstown, was a gold rush town in the 1860s.
+The main street has well-preserved 19th-century stone buildings and an excellent small museum covering the gold rush and the Chinese miner community.
+The preserved remains of the separate Chinese settlement outside town tell an unflattering story about colonial-era racial hierarchy that the museum presents without sanitising.
+In autumn (March through May), the European foliage makes Arrowtown one of the better autumn colour destinations in New Zealand.

 Practical Notes